The Ghost Drum

 Price won the annual Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.

 Farrar, Straus, and Giroux published a US edition within the calendar year, entitled The Ghost Drum: A Cat's Tale.
+Ghost Drum was reissued as a Young Adult Classic by Faber in 2024.

 Plot summary

 The novel is represented as a tale told by the "most learned of all cats".
 At the beginning and at the head of each chapter, the cat introduces the scenes and the characters.
 At the end, the cat asks the hearer/reader to pass on the tale so that it may "make its own way back to me, riding on another's tongue."

 A slave woman gives her new-born daughter to an old witch to be raised as a "Woman of Power".
 The witch teaches the girl, Chingis, all her arcane wisdom, including the use of the shamanic ghost drum.
 With the drum she can enter many other worlds including the ghost-world, the land of the dead.
 When Chingis's apprenticeship is complete, witches come from all around to congratulate her, but the shaman Kuzma envies and fears her potential for greatness.

 The Czar Guidon, the latest in a long line of ruthless rulers, has married by the counsel of his advisers, but he is deathly afraid of being overthrown by his son.
 He imprisons his pregnant wife, Farida, in a windowless room at the top of the tallest tower in the palace, and when she dies in childbirth he orders that his son, the Czarevich Safa, should never leave the room.
 Marien, Safa's nurse, raises him there.
 When he becomes restless at his imprisonment, she dares to speak to the Czar about him and is summarily executed.

 The Czarevich spends many years alone before his psychic cries of distress reach Chingis, and then, with the help of the ghost drum, she finds and secretly spirits him away.
 He is filled with astonishment and wonder at the world he has never seen so much as a glimpse of before.
 Meanwhile, the Czar dies, and fighting breaks out in the palace as his sister Margaretta ascends to the throne: she determines to find her nephew, intending to kill him.
 Kuzma, arriving in the form of a polar bear, offers to help her.

 Using his shamanic knowledge against Chingis, Kuzma succeeds in killing her and capturing Safa.
 However, in the ghost world, Chingis enlists the help of her mentor and of Marien and Farida, to return to her body and defeat Kuzma.
 The four spirits take over Kuzma's body and destroy Margaretta before returning to the ghost world to await rebirth.